jhalterman/expiringmap/README.md

 #### On Expiration Listeners

-Expiration listeners should avoid blocking or synchronizing on shared resources since they are initially invoked from within the context of the ExpiringMap's lone Timer thread.
-Given this, any expiration listener whose invocation duration exceeds a set threshold will thereafter be invoked from a separate thread pool to prevent entry expirations from stacking up in the Timer thread.
+Expiration listeners should perform work quickly and avoid blocking since they are invoked by default by the ExpiringMap's Timer thread which is also used to expire entries.
+If an Expration listener blocks or fails to return quickly, ExpiringMap may not be able to expire entries on time.
+To handle this, any expiration listener whose invocation duration exceeds a set threshold will thereafter be invoked from a separate thread pool to prevent entry expirations from stacking up in the Timer thread.

-Nevertheless, ExpiringMap is still susceptible to ExpirationListener notifications stacking up internally if they are not processed in a timely manner.

 ## Docs